 Aerial Shot Example

-Whether taken from a helicopter or drone, this is a shot from way up high.
+An aerial shot, whether taken from a helicopter or drone, is captured from way up high.
 It establishes a large expanse of scenery.
 Many of the helicopter shots in Black Hawk Down are aerial shots.

 Here's an example of the aerial shot camera angle: